How to Create a Mobile App: A Complete Development Guide

 5 Steps To Begin Developing

 Unfortunately, many business-oriented minds become too eager about developing a mobile app and forget the basics.
-Before you begin to develop your mobile app, there are a few steps to account for.
+Before you begin to build your mobile app, there are a few steps to account for.

 Flowchart displaying 5 steps to building a mobile app: Research, Gather Feedback, Make a Business Plan & Mobile Strategy, Design & Build an MVP, and Build Your Brand.